Barrel Harmonics, Pressures and Timing (expanded 12/24/04)

 If there is insufficient gas produced by the powder (burn rate too slow), pressure behind the bullet will drop excessively.
 Then, as the bullet's rate of acceleration falls due to bore friction, gases may "catch up" to the bullet before it exits the barrel and produce a secondary pressure event.
 In the above load we believe the heat generated from initial ignition coupled with a secondary pressure event increased the burn rate of residual ball powder to near detonation.

-Note: Secondary pressures readings taken at the chamber are lower and of longer duration then the actual event due to compression of gasses behind the bullet and the time required for expansion and contraction of barrel steel.
+Note: Secondary pressures readings taken at the chamber are lower and of longer duration than the actual event due to compression of gasses behind the bullet and the time required for expansion and contraction of barrel steel.
 The above event may have spanned only .1 milliseconds of time but could have reached 150,000 PSI!

 Ball powders do not create the phenomenon of secondary pressures but the resultant pressures can be more severe.
 Indeed, secondary pressures can even occur when using large extruded powder.
 When using ball powders it is simply more critical that a powder with the proper burn rate be used to avoid secondary pressures entirely.